ramprasathasokan/ML-AZ/README.md

 Datasets folder and run only the cells under **Alternate: Upload dataset from local drive** for uploading datasets alone.

-Note: Kindly refer NOTEBOOK ORDER.txt for proper order w.r.t concepts.
+Note: Kindly refer NOTEBOOK ORDER.txt for proper order of concepts.